 In the late 1860s, architect Johann Niernsee designed the two auxiliary shop buildings, the Machine/Woodworking Shop and Car Shop, which are among the B&O’s most significant remaining structures from the post-Civil War period.

 At Martinsburg, although the strike activities unfolded in and around the shops, the complex escaped the destruction that occurred at many other railroad centers during the Great Strike.
-CSX, the modern owner of the historic B&O, closed the shops in 1985 and sold the complex to the Berkeley County Roundhouse Authority in 1999.
-The new owners restored the complex which is now used as a community-gathering space, open for public rental.
+CSX, the modern owner of the historic B&O, closed the shops in 1985 and sold the complex to the Berkeley County Commission in 1999 for $150,000.
+The commission transferred ownership to the Berkeley County Roundhouse Authority (BCRA) in 2000.
+The BCRA, a non-profit, public corporation, restored and redeveloped the site.
+The Martinsburg Roundhouse is now used for public events and private rentals.

 No other sites where strike activity occurred remain as intact as the Martinsburg shops.
 The Great Strike began on the B&O at this very location and the first strike violence occurred here.
 The Martinsburg B&O complex is an important site for understanding this watershed event in American labor history.